-And when the big summer winds blow up from the tropics, and all the boats in the harbor are ordered into the typhoon shelters, the people of Hong Kong have learned to tell typhoons by the 'Stars.'
-The ferries are usually the last to take cover, and when the first 'Star' appears in the harbor again, everyone knows that the storm is over.
+And when the big summer winds blow up from the tropics, and all the boats in the harbour are ordered into the typhoon shelters, the people of Hong Kong tell the weather by the 'Star.'
+The ferries are usually the last to take cover in a typhoon, and when the first 'Star' appears in the harbour again, everyone knows that the storm is over.